 The Private Health Insurance Act 2007 provides that all families be treated the same.
 So whether there is just one child or ten, health funds cannot treat them differently.

 Also, children are an important part of a balanced health insurance system.
 Without a younger generation coming through and into private health insurance, we would simply have a membership that is ageing and the cost of premiums would rise rapidly.
 It is likely larger families from the past help keep premiums down today, as will today's large families do so for the future.

 How does Emergency Services Health’s premium increase compare to other health funds?

-We’re pleased to advise that Emergency Services Health’s average industry increase is below the industry average.
+We’re pleased to advise that Emergency Services Health’s average industry increase is on par with the industry average.
 A breakdown of the premium increases by each private health insurer in Australia can be viewed HERE.